SBML-Kimlab/DISCODE/README.md

   - max_num_mutation: the maximum number of mutations to yield cofactor switching mutant (default=3)
   - max_num_solution: the maximum number of solutions to return (default=50)
   - prob_thres: probability threshold for cofactor specificity reversal (default=0.5)
+  - pickle_path: directory where a pickle file is saved (default='')
+  - sequence: a protein sequence aimed at changing cofactor specificity
+  - name: sequence id (default='unknown')
   - mode (default=iterative_num):
     * iterative_prob : Scan all combinations of mutations guided by attention analysis and return those for optimal probabilities (exhaustively calculate most probable designs).
     * iterative_num : Scan all combinations of residues guided by attention analysis.
 However, if a cofactor switching design is obtained, scan only to combinations from the same number of mutations (exhaustively calculate a minimal requirement of designs).